-Punishments: people aren’t learning on the job, no learning from mistakes, your personal burnout, inadvertent creation of victims by effectively saying: you’re not capable of being responsible, accountable, making your own choices.
+Punishments: people aren’t learning on the job, no learning from mistakes, your personal burnout, inadvertent creation of victims by effectively saying: you’re not capable of being responsible, accountable, or making your own choices.

 CONTROL-IT Advice Monster lulls you into thinking the way you add value, the way you win, is to maintain control at all times.
 You don’t invite anybody else in, don’t share power, or responsibility or accountability because you believe if you give up just a little bit of control, chaos and failure are sure to follow.